christipang/Bellabeat-Case-Study/README.md

     ##     1
 *There is 1 user who is getting more than 9 hours of sleep on average*

-NIH reccomends adults should get between 7 to 9 hrs of sleep daily.
-Only 10 users are getting the apporiate amount of sleep.
+Thirteen users are sleeping less than 7 hours per night, ten are getting the recommended amount, and one is exceeding the suggested duration.
+According to the [NIH](https://www.nhlbi.nih.gov/health/sleep/how-much-sleep#:~:text=Experts%20recommend%20that%20adults%20sleep,or%20more%20hours%20a%20night.), adults should sleep 7 to 9 hours daily.
+Currently, only ten users are meeting this recommendation.

 ### The Percentage Of Users Getting Different Hours of Sleep
 ```r